orionmel/20013506_Kexin-Mei_Physical_Final_Project/README.md

 2. The light matrix is also more complicated, I need to write the shape I want
 3. I tried soldering for a long time , because i haven’t try this before

-The possibility of future projects:
+The Possibility Of Future Projects:
 ==========================================
 1. Continue to improve the current accessories, because voice input I only stored a few names, I think about whether in the future can be combined with AI database storage
 2. The sensitivity of speech input needs to be adjusted, and when I tested it, I found that there was an insensitivity problem in the speech module